NeoCircuit-Studios/wine/README.md

 # wine
-A nice script to install wine for Farming Simulator 25 dedicated on linux
+A nice script to install wine for Farming Simulator 25 dedicated on Ubuntu linux

 how to use: